Tom Nisbet

-Tom Nisbet (born 8 October 1999) is an English professional rugby league footballer who plays as a or er for Oldham RLFC in the RFL Championship.
+Tom Nisbet (born 8 October 1999) is an English professional rugby league footballer who plays as a or er for Oldham in the RFL Championship.

 He was previously with St Helens in the Super League.
 He has previously played on loan at Oldham RLFC in the RFL Championship.

 Background

 Nisbet signed from amateur team Newton Storm ARLFC and played three seasons at U19 level.
 He has also represented Lancashire and England Academies.

 Career

 St Helens

 Nisbet made his first team début for St Helens on the against the Salford Red Devils on 26 October 2020.
 Due to end-of-season fixture congestion caused by the COVID-19 pandemic, Saints fielded a very young side, resting the majority of first team players, in preparation of their derby match against the Wigan Warriors just four days later.

 Oldham RLFC (loan)

 On 21 May 2021 it was reported that he had signed for Oldham RLFC in the RFL Championship on loan.